unstoppabledomains/dev-docs/partner/partner-integration-guides/get-domains-suggestions.md

 | tlds | ARRAY[STRING] | NO | Specific TLDs the suggestions should be limited to |

 :::info
-If your request must include multiple `search` or `tlds`, you need to use a new `search` or `tlds` query param instance for each keyword and TLD filter.
+If your request must include multiple `search` or `tlds` fields, you need to use a new `search` or `tlds` query param instance for each keyword and TLD filter.
 :::

 ## Step 4: Use the Get Domains Suggestions Endpoint